plinss/bindtool/README.md

 All arguments are optional.

 * `challenge_file` is the file name of the json file storing ACME challenge information.
+If the file name is an absolute path, it will be used verbatim, otherwise the file path will be relative to the configured `acme` directory and the file name will be passed into the correspoding file name format string.
 The default value is the name of the source zone file.
-If an absolute path is not specified, the path will be relative to `/etc/ssl/challenges` (may be changed in the config file).
 * `ttl` is the TTL value for the TXT record.
 The default value is empty.